 In short, YES.
 The long answer is that it probably depends on how you prefer to edit your photos.
 Lightroom is simpler vs. Capture One, where you get more control of almost every aspect of the photo editing workflow.
 So Capture One is likely a better choice for advanced and professional users, but it is also a bit more expensive.

 As you can see, it’s pretty tough deciding between Capture One vs. Lightroom.
-In a lot of scenarios Capture One feels more superior than Lightroom when it comes to color editing, tethering and exporting images.
+In a lot of scenarios Capture One feels more superior than Lightroom when it comes to color editing, tethering, and exporting images.
 However, in most cases, you might still need the use of Photoshop after that and then the Lightroom + Photoshop plan might seem more lucrative.
+So when you compare Capture One vs. Lightroom and Capture One vs. Photoshop, the decision might become a bit more complex, if you often find yourself using Photoshop a lot.
+Are you also ready to ditch Photoshop, and move to an alternative like Affinity Photo?

-Lightroom offers a lot more plugins and third-party software add-ons, presets, HDR merging and panorama stitching all of which are still poorly presented or non-existent in Capture One.
+Lightroom offers a lot more plugins and third-party software add-ons, presets, HDR merging, and panorama stitching.
+You get even more options when you consider the features that you get with Photoshop.
+These features are still poorly presented or non-existent in Capture One.

 On the other hand, Capture One feels more modern in a way, customizable, more color oriented, with advanced exporting options which allow you to export different sizes and resolutions at the same time and even an application for your mobile which allows you to rate images, remote control your camera and what-not.